-Integrated graphics aren’t as powerful as dedicated graphics, but depending on how you intend to use your computer, you may find that the level of performance that an integrated graphics processing unit offers is more than sufficient.
-Integrated graphics are perfect for light PC users.
+Integrated GPUs aren’t as powerful as dedicated graphics.
+Still, depending on how you intend to use your computer, you may find that an iGPU unit’s level of performance is more than sufficient.
+Integrated GPUs are perfect for light PC users.

-Because integrated graphics are designed to use the same system memory and cooling system as the CPU, there’s an inherent limit to how much processing your system can do.
+Because integrated GPUs are designed to use the same system memory and cooling system as the CPU, there’s an inherent limit to how much processing your system can do.

 When you use a dedicated graphics processing unit, you won’t experience the same limitations.

-Because the dedicated GPU draws from completely different system resources, you will have a simple time adjusting performance if needed to ensure that your computer continues to function at its best.
+Because the dedicated GPU draws from completely different system resources, you will have a simple time adjusting performance if needed to ensure your computer continues functioning at its best.

-If you strictly stick to using lightweight applications like word processors and web browsers, for example, you likely won’t notice a difference between using an integrated and dedicated graphics unit.
+For example, if you strictly use lightweight applications like word processors and web browsers, you likely won’t notice a difference between an integrated and dedicated graphics unit.